clnnn/SEAL-euclidean-distance/README.md

 * This is just a Proof-of-Concept in order to test how homomorphic encryption can be used in web applications
 * The square root operator that is used in the Euclidean distance formula is computed on the client-side using `Math.sqrt(..)` due library limitations
-* HE seems to be good candidate for future for applications that are doing compute-intensive operations on private data
+* `HE` seems to be good candidate for future applications that are doing compute-intensive operations on private data